syncfusion-content/fileformat-docs/FileFormat/PDF/Working with DigiralSignature.md

 ## Adding a digital signature

 Essential PDF allows you to add digital signature to the PDF document.
-In order to add digital signature, you will need a certificate with private keys.
-Essential PDF provides support for digital signature using PFX files.
+In order to add digital signature, you can need a certificate with private keys.
+Essential PDF provides support for digital signature by using PFX files.

-The following code snippet illustrate how to add a digital signature in the PDF document
+The following code example illustrates how to add a digital signature in the PDF document.

 {% highlight c# %}
 [C#]

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfDocument document = new PdfDocument();

-//Add a new page.
+//Adds a new page.

 PdfPageBase page = document.Pages.Add();

 PdfGraphics graphics = page.Graphics;

-//Create a certificate instance from PFX file with private key.
+//Creates a certificate instance from PFX file with private key.

 PdfCertificate pdfCert = new PdfCertificate(@"PDF.pfx", "syncfusion");

-//Create a digital signature.
+//Creates a digital signature.

 PdfSignature signature = new PdfSignature(document, page, pdfCert, "Signature");

-//Set an image for signature field.
+//Sets an image for signature field.

 PdfBitmap signatureimg = new PdfBitmap(@"signature.jpg");

-//Set signature information
+//Sets signature information

 signature.Bounds = new RectangleF(new PointF(0, 0), signatureimg.PhysicalDimension);